OpenTTD/team/.github/ISSUE_TEMPLATE/translator_nl_NL.md

 ---
 name: Translator access to Dutch (nl_NL)
-about: Do you want access for translating into Dutch (nl_NL)?
+about: Do you want access for translating into Dutch?
 title: "[nl_NL] Translator access request"
 labels: request_access
 ---